thaczuk/thaczuk.github.io/source/_posts/2013-06-07-creating-a-github-blog-using-octopress.markdown

 $ bundle install

 ### Install the default theme:
-Note: I received an error if I ran rake install
+Note: I received an error if I ran rake install <br />
 If someone can explain why I would appreciate it.
 I searched and found the solution: bundle exec all rake commands

 $ bundle exec rake install